 - A first mortgage that is 80% of the purchase price

 - A second mortgage that can be 15%, 10%, or 5%, depending on down payment requirements

 For people that wish to invest in property, a conventional loan is currently the best alternative.
 The rates will be extremely low and with the requirement of at least 20% down, there will not be any private mortgage insurance to pay.
 For first time buyers of an investment property, their income will need to be high enough to cover their existing debt as well as the new mortgage payment from the investment loan.

 For people that currently have either a Freddie Mac or Fannie Mae mortgage, it may be possible to refinance the loan even if the property value has decreased.
-The Home Affordable Refinance Program (HARP) makes it possible for people that have paid their mortgage on time for the last 12 months to refinance to a better interest rate and save money on the overall mortgage.
+The High Loan To Value Refinance makes it possible for people that have paid their mortgage on time for the last 12 months to refinance to a better interest rate and save money on the overall mortgage.

 - Important Disclosure

-*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed rate mortgage.
+*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed-rate mortgage.
 Mortgage insurance is required.
 Rates subject to change.
 Subject to credit approval.
 At least one borrower must be a first time home buyer.
-Borrowers who have not held interest in a property in the last three years are also considered first time home buyers.
+Borrowers who have not held an interest in a property in the last three years are also considered first time home buyers.

 www.freddiemac.com/mymortgage or https://www.fanniemae.com/loanlookup/.